stigaview/stigaview-static/README.md

 ## Usage
 You will need Python 3.11+.
-On macOS the provided BSD sed will not work for the site maps.
+On macOS, the provided BSD sed will not work for the site maps.
 You will need to install GNU sed.

 ```